Are you getting the most out of your AWS investment? Get your free AWS Well-Architected Assessment.

 How does Google Compare?

 Regarding cloud services available on the market as of writing, Google Cloud sits firmly in third place for size and capacity to complete the job just behind Microsoft’s Azure and Amazon Web Services.
-While it’s significantly smaller compared to its competitors now, it’s probably safe to assume that Google Cloud will expand both in terms of what it offers and its popularity with a tech giant such as Google building it.
-In the meantime, AWS still has a plethora of services on a sturdy and well-built cloud platform along with a greater market share compared to its smaller, yet slowly catching-up competition.
+While it’s significantly smaller compared to its competitors now, it’s probably safe to assume that Google Cloud will expand both in terms of what it offers and its popularity, with a tech giant such as Google building it.
+In the meantime, AWS still has many services on a sturdy and well-built cloud platform and a greater market share than its smaller yet slowly catching up to the competition.

 What is AWS?